KrisztaT/Battleship/README.md

 - how to use any command line arguments made for the application -->
 # Battleship Lite

 Battleship Lite is a solo game, played on a 10 * 10 map (grid), each grid square is identified with a letter and a number.
-The application automatically arranges the ships either vertically or horizontally on the map.
+The application automatically and randomly arranges the ships either vertically or horizontally on the map.
 Five ships are placed on the game board, their type determines how many grid squares they take up:

 * Carrier (5)
 * Battleship (4)